 - Physiological hazards – These are activities at work that can cause stress or strain resulting in either short- or long-term effects.
 Examples include workplace violence, bullying, lack of respect, workplace demands, lack of flexibility, isolation, and staffing shortages.

 What is an occupational health assessment?

-As important as and is, it might be hard to understand what may be impacting the of a .
+As important as workplace health and safety is, it might be hard to understand what may be impacting the environmental health of a workplace.
 An employer needs to understand what activities in their workplace can impact the health and safety of employees.
+Occupational health professionals collaborate with employers to conduct risk assessments to protect employee well-being.
 A risk assessment is a structured examination to identify what occurs in the workplace during those activities that may cause harm to people.
-Risk assessments allow employers to determine if extra control measures and adaptions must be implemented to eliminate or control hazards.
+Risk assessments allow employers to determine if extra control measures and adaptation must be implemented to eliminate or control workplace accidents and hazards.
 If the risks are already controlled sufficiently, an employer may not have to take further control measures.
 A risk assessment is an essential tool to protect workers’ business and complies with the law.

 How is a risk assessment measured?

 During a risk assessment, they can evaluate the severity of potential harm from a hazard and categorize their various levels, low-medium-high.
 These evaluations depend on the level of harm, the number of people exposed, and the number of times the persons are exposed.
 A risk assessment is an inexpensive and effective measure to ensure that the workforce is protected.
 Low risk means a low level of harm, people are rarely exposed, and a small number of people are exposed.
 Medium involves a moderate level of harm and a limited number of people exposed periodically.
 High risk includes a high level of harm and a large number of people who are frequently exposed.

 Why is it important to manage employees’ health and safety?